neoforged/.github/primers/1.21.5/index.md

         - `getLastHurtByPlayer`, `setLastHurtByPlayer` - Handles the last player to hurt this entity.
         - `getEffectBlendFactor` - Gets the blend factor of an applied mob effect.
         - `applyInput` - Applies the entity's input as its AI, typically for local players.
-- `net.minecraft.world.entity.animal`
-    - `PigVariant` - A class which defines the common-sideable rendering information and biome spawns of a given pig.
-    - `TemperatureVariant` - An enum which indicates an entity within a different temperature.
+        - `INPUT_FRICTION` - The scalar to apply to the movements of the entity.
 - `net.minecraft.world.entity.player.Player#preventsBlockDrops` - Whether the player cannot drop any blocks on destruction.
 - `net.minecraft.world.item`
     - `Item#STREAM_CODEC`